 Complex logistics, multiple data sources, tight order-to-cash timelines . . . for virtually every manufacturer, these stressors constantly plague production and profitability.
 Managers are bombarded daily with issues that demand prioritization and agile adjustments.
 To meet that demand, managers must wrangle data from disparate sources, with limited resources and little margin for error.

 Private Equity investors make investment decisions based on balance sheets and P&L statements – typically in Excel, the tried-and-true tool of choice.
-Yet PE firms struggle to keep up with running the real-time reporting race needed to analyze companies post-acquisition.
+Yet most firms struggle to keep up with running the real-time reporting race needed to move companies forward, post-acquisition.
 Portfolio companies are often saddled with multiple ERP systems and fragmented financial and operational data.
 Too many reports originate from too many disparate sources, and there’s too little time to separate signal from noise.